ispc/ispc/docs/ispc.rst

   suffix is used, radix separator is optional.
 * Scientific notation - a decimal base followed by an "e" or "E", then optional plus or minus sign, and then a decimal exponent.
-* Hexadecimal floating-point constant - a hexadecimal constant (starting with "0x" or "0X" prefix) with or without radix separator, followed by a "p" or "P" and a hexadecimal exponent value (without "0x"/"0X" prefix).
+* Hexadecimal floating-point constant - bit-accurate representation of a particular floating-point number.
+It starts with "0x" or "0X" prefix, followed by a zero or a one, a period, and then the remainder of the mantissa in hexadecimal form, with digits from 0-9, a-f, or A-F. The start of the exponent is denoted by a "p" or "P", which is then followed by an optional plus or minus sign and then digits from 0 to 9, representing decimal value of the exponent.
 The exponent is never optional for hexadecimal floating-point literals.

 The default type for floating-point literals is ``float``.
 Floating-point